Airbus to hike jet output as profits rise

 Planemakers' order books are bulging after a surge in demand for latest fuel economies, pointing to rising revenues from mid-decade but also putting unprecedented demands on a global network of suppliers.

-The increase means Airbus will be producing an A320 family jet, worth around $100 million at list prices, every seven working hours.
+The increase means Airbus will be producing an A320 family jet, worth around $100 million (59 million pounds) at list prices, every seven working hours.

 The ramp-up to 46 appeared at least partly to reflect already announced additions to capacity as a new assembly plant in the U.S. state of Alabama prepares to come on stream.